kingdonb/cdcongitopscon2023-slides/slides.md

 * Yes
 * Why would we do that?
   * This is a serious question
   * Do you know why Wasm?
+(What is Wasm?)

 # Why Wasm

 * Secure Foundation
 * "Bytecode Alliance"
 * Portable artifacts
-  * with language independence
+  * with a degree of language independence

 # Why Wasm

 * Frankly I cannot sell Wasm
   * No commission either
-* If you take it, I get nothing
+* If you take it with you, I get nothing
   * I think it will be useful
   * Let's find out together

 # Why Kubernetes

 * For Flux and GitOps
-* If you chose Kubernetes, you already know why you did (!)
+* If you chose Kubernetes,
+  you already know why you did (!)
-* Declarative, versioned, immutable artifacts
+* Declarative, versioned, immutable artifacts describe a desired state
 * Self-healing infrastructure

 # Compiled Languages